dougiesquire/access-esm1.5-configs/CONTRIBUTING.md

 ##### reference

-An appropriate scientific reference for the configuration. `<Give example of an appropriate scientific reference for this model>`
+An appropriate scientific reference for the configuration.
+For ACCESS-ESM1.5 this should be https://doi.org/10.1071/ES19035 if there is no more appropriate reference.

 ##### license